A look at the California wildfires' jaw-dropping numbers

 Growing huge ...

-The Thomas fire, the largest of the blazes, is burning through Ventura County and it's now four times the size of Manhattan and showing no signs of slowing down.
+The Thomas Fire, the largest of the blazes, is burning through Ventura County toward Los Angeles and is now more than twice the size of Washington, D.C. and showing no signs of slowing.
+The Thomas Fire is more than three times the size of the Tubbs Fire (36,807 acres), which was the most destructive of the fires in Napa and Sonoma counties back in October.

-The Thomas fire is moving fast.
-It had grown about 31,000 acres in about 9 hours -- that's nearly an acre per second the fire was spreading.
-That rate would burn through Manhattan's Central Park in about 15 minutes.
-As of early Wednesday the Thomas fire had grown to 65,000 acres.
+The Thomas Fire is moving fast.
+It grew about 31,000 acres in about 9 hours -- that's nearly an acre per second the fire was spreading.
+That rate would burn through Manhattan's Central Park in about 14 minutes.
+As of Thursday evening, the fire had grown to 115,000 acres.
+While it's nowhere big as the Thomas Fire, the Lilac Fire 45 miles north of San Diego grew exponentially Thursday, from 100 acres to 4,100 in less than 12 hours.

 Whipping winds

-The last time the Santa Ana winds were this bad -- multiple days of warning level winds and red flags -- was 10 years ago, in October 2007.
-Current wind gusts in Los Angeles and Ventura counties are running from 50 to 70 mph, but isolated gusts in the mountains may hit 80 mph overnight Wednesday into Thursday.
+The last time the Santa Ana winds were this bad -- with multiple days of warning level winds and red flags -- was in October 2007.
+Wind gusts in Los Angeles and Ventura counties will clock up to 60 mph by late Thursday, some higher in mountain areas.
 So the risk of the fires spreading will remain high.

 Getting out